VestOfHolding/SuperMarioPartyDice/README.md

 * Min, average, and max coins gained during any single game.
 * Min, average, and max distance gone during any single game.
 * Min, average, and max stars gained during any single game.
+* The average place (1st, 2nd, etc) gained at the end of all the games.
 * All of the above per the number of allies gained during that game.
 * How frequently that number of allies was able to be gained.
 * Min, average, and max of which turn each amount of allies was able to be gained.